Essential Housing Asset Management Buys 2 Large Groups Of Homes In Chattanooga

-Essential Housing Asset Management LLC, of Scottsdale, Ariz., has acquired two large properties in Chattanooga for affordable homes.
+Essential Housing Asset Management LLC, a private lender of Scottsdale, Az., has lended on two large properties in Chattanooga for affordable homes.

-Such purchases are made "to ensure the long-term reinvestment and preservation of homes affordable to families and seniors with low and moderate incomes."

-The homes are constructed or rehabbed primarily with federal Low Income Housing Tax Credits.

 The group paid $8,589,845 for property at 100-117 Peerless Ave.